May 23, 2017 was one of the greatest days for global sports and for Nepal, in specific.

 NVA demanded the government to make volleyball the national sport citing reasons such as less space required to play the game (as it requires only a less area and can be played on any kind of land) and economic feasibility.

 Upon the official declaration in 2017, the Ministry said that the government’s decision was majorly dependent on the recommendations by the stakeholders of the Nepal sports fraternity.

 At the time when volleyball was proposed for the national sport status, other sports like cricket and football were also in the race with much hype among the Nepali youth.

 However, volleyball has drawn special attention because of its easily-playable nature across terrains.

-“Every sport has its own specialty and importance, but to be the national sport it has to be hugely popular and should have strong organization.
-Volleyball has completed the minimum requirement to become national sport.
-It can be played anywhere in country, in any terrains, in a low cost.
+“Every sport has its own specialty and importance, but to be the national sport it has to be hugely popular and should have a strong organization.
+Volleyball has completed the minimum requirement to become a national sport.
+It can be played anywhere in the country, on any terrains, at a low cost.
 So, it fully deserved to be the national sport,” says NVA’s General Secretary Jitendra Bahadur Chand.

 National Men’s Volleyball team skipper Em Rana had also lauded the government’s decision saying, “Volleyball is very much popular in the country and played in every part including the Himalayan region, the hills and the Tarai.
 So, this decision makes sense.”

-National Women’s Volleyball team skipper Manju Gurung said, “Majority of the population grow up playing volleyball.
-It doesn’t need big space for playing so we can play it everywhere.
+National Women’s Volleyball team skipper Manju Gurung said, “Majority of the population grows up playing volleyball.
+It doesn’t need a big space for playing so we can play it everywhere.
 Not only players but the whole nation is happy about the government’s decision of making volleyball as the national sport.”